jacobdotcosta/kcp/README.md

 **Note**: If kcp is not installed like the kubectl kcp plugins, then they will be installed

-Next, in a second terminal, you can demo it using the 2nd script `./demo.sh`
+Next, in a second terminal, you can demo it using the 2nd script `./demo.sh`.

+During the execution of the script, the following steps will take place:

+- The `my-org` workspace is created and defined as `current`
+- The `sync` tool is installed on the kind cluster
+- Resources are sync between kcp and the physical cluster
+- A kuard app is deployed using kcp within the `my-org` workspace
+- Workspace is switched to `root`
+- We check that no deployments exist within the `root` workspace